 Luke didn't have time to dwell on it.
 A dark, shadowy figure emerged from the homestead, and the red glowing light extended directly from its hand.
 It was heading straight for him.

 Suddenly, it was just like his dream.
 He was too scared to move!
 Where were his aunt and uncle?
 Why didn't they come?

 The dark figure wasn't in any hurry.
-It calmly reduced the distant between itself and Luke, with grim determination.
+It calmly reduced the distance between itself and Luke with grim determination.
 Luke could only stare in wide-eyed terror.